ibexa/documentation-developer/docs/tutorials/extending_admin_ui/4_filtering_the_content_list.md

 ## Modify the controller

-Introduce changes to `AllContentListController.php`, so that it takes the selected Content Type into account.
+Introduce changes to `src/EzSystems/ExtendingTutorialBundle/Controller/AllContentListController.php`, so that it takes the selected Content Type into account.

 First, provide the new `contentTypeIdentifier` parameter in the `listAction` function:
 `public function listAction($contentTypeIdentifier = false, $page = 1)`.